Mew-www/service-registry/README.md

 Supported features:
 - Multi-user registry
   - Capability to create a user via username/password.
 (Optionally disabled on server start for administrative-only use.)
-  - 1 tenant identity = 1 admin access key
+  - 1 user identity = 1 admin token
-  - _**Access to list means additionally access to create/delete, and vice versa**.
-There' no "limited scope" access keys - these could be added at a later time e.g. in form of JWT._
+  - _**Access to list means additionally (administrative) access to create/delete & edit user data, and vice versa**.
+There' no "limited scope" access tokens - these could be added at a later time e.g. in form of JWT._
 - Service registration (**TBD**)
-  - Capability to register a single endpoint per service name (to authenticated tenant).
+  - Capability to register a single endpoint per service name (for authenticated identity).
   - Capability to override any existing endpoint by "create_or_update" type of call (using HTTP PUT verb).
   - _Leaves implementation details up to the user - be it a dedicated Load Balancer endpoint, or a set of endpoints using separate names via multiple registrations._
 - Service discovery (**TBD**)
-  - Capability to list services, endpoints, and metadata (of authenticated tenant).
+  - Capability to list services, endpoints, and metadata (of authenticated identity).
-  - Capability to get service endpoint by service name (of authenticated tenant).
+  - Capability to get service endpoint by service name (of authenticated identity).
 - OpenAPI live documentation

 # Installation notes
-Requires `python 3.6` or higher (for secrets module).
+Requires `python 3.6` or higher.